seb-pg/meta_puzzles/README.md

 <b><u>go/*</u></b>

-The solutions in Go, "ported" from C++ (mostly complete, 3 solutions are missing).
+The solutions using Go, "ported" from C++ (mostly complete, 3 solutions are missing).

 The solutions provided are passing all Meta's tests on their website (once the generics are removed: they are not supported by Meta's website).
 Meta's basic tests and some additional are also provided in the source code.